English-language vowel changes before historical /l/: Historical L-vocalization

 Words like fault and vault did not undergo L-vocalization, but rather L-restoration, having previously been L-vocalized independently in Old French and lacking the //l// in Middle English, but having it restored by Early Modern English.
 The word falcon existed simultaneously as homonyms fauco(u)n and falcon in Middle English.
 The word moult/molt never originally had //l// to begin with, instead deriving from Middle English mout and related etymologically to mutate; the //l// joined the word intrusively.

 The loss of //l// in words spelt with -alf, -alm, -alve and -olm did not involve L-vocalization in the same sense, but rather the elision of the consonant and usually the compensatory lengthening of the vowel.

+Variation in modern-day English

 Variation between /ɔːl/ and /ɒl/ before a consonant in salt and similar words

 Some words such as salt, traditionally pronounced by most RP speakers with /ɔːl/ followed by a consonant, have alternative pronunciations with /ɒl/ that are used more frequently by younger British English speakers.
-This variation between /ɔːl/ and /ɒl/ occurs primarily before voiceless consonants, as in salt, false and alter; less commonly, /ɒl/ may also be used in words where the /l/ comes before a voiced consonant, as in bald, scald and cauldron.
-In Great Britain, the /ɒl/ pronunciation was traditionally associated with Northern England and Wales, but has in recent decades become more widespread, including among younger speakers of RP.
+The use of /ɒl/ in place of traditional /ɔːl/ is most common before voiceless consonants, as in salt, false and alter; less commonly, /ɒl/ may also be used in words where the /l/ comes before a voiced consonant, as in bald, scald and cauldron.

+In Great Britain, the /ɒl/ pronunciation was traditionally associated with Northern England and Wales, but has in recent decades become more widespread, including among younger speakers of RP; it is now the overall majority pronunciation in British English before voiceless consonants, though still in the minority before voiced consonants.

+The pronunciation with the vowel in such words is also found in Australia.